WHAT IS “AGILE” IN WEB DEVELOPMENT?

 Agile Vs Waterfall

 The agile development process is better understood by comparing it to Waterfall development model.
-In the waterfall model, the process of development is sequential.
+In the waterfall model, the process of web development is sequential.
 In fact, today most workplaces used this model; one development phase only starts after the preceding phase is complete.
 Waterfall model is simply rigid.

-where as, Agile processes are broken down into sprints- cycles that involve discovery, followed by design then development and finally testing.
+Agile processes are broken down into sprints- cycles that involve discovery, followed by design then development and finally testing.
 The sprints are time sensitive; a sprint should be complete when its time expires.
 The result of a sprint is a tangible product or information that is fed into the next sprint.